-The honest truth is ink on wood-pulp as a news delivery medium is obsolete along with its ravenous timber loss by filthy paper mills shipping tons of newsprint.
+Ink on wood-pulp as a news delivery medium is increasingly obsolete associated with its ravenous timber loss by filthy paper mills shipping tons of newsprint.
 Failing newspapers essentially crank out first histories a day later as stressed reporters and editors are dually-tasked with meeting a demand for speedy online coverage.
-Ad-clogged websites subsidize often stale and spun reports.
-The Rocky Mountain News graveyard awaits the struggling Denver Post CBS News 4/14/18 which triumphed over the Rocky 9 years ago.
-Most newspapers soon face extinction.
+Their ad-clogged websites subsidize often stale and spun reports.
+The Rocky Mountain News was driven out of print in 2009.
+Nearly a decade later, the Denver Post struggles with maintaining its viability as staff cutbacks continue.
+See CBS News 4/14/18.
+Newspaper extinctions are routine in 2018 — Wikipedia: Decline of newspapers.

 recent news and commentary about a northwest Colorado hometown newspaper legacy in turmoil